SnapXL/SnapX/Progress.md

 #### Why are you doing this?

 WINE is not a solution.
 Wine is a compatibility layer.
 It is not a replacement for native applications.
 I enjoyed using ShareX.
 Previous attempts to have always been to try and negate the fact that ultimately a Windows application.
-I hope to reuse ShareX's code with the introduction of .NET 9 and GTK4, but with this port, it should become a cross platform application
+I hope to reuse ShareX's code with the introduction of .NET 9 and Avalonia, but with this port, it should become a cross platform application

 I am also just not interested in Mono.